by Calculated Risk on 4/23/2009 08:49:00 AM

 The advance number for seasonally adjusted insured unemployment during the week ending April 11 was 6,137,000, an increase of 93,000 from the preceding week's revised level of 6,044,000.

 The first graph shows weekly claims and continued claims since 1971.

-Continued claims are now at 6.66 million - an all time record.
+Continued claims are now at 6.14 million - the all time record.

 The second graph shows the 4-week average of initial weekly unemployment claims (blue, right scale), and total insured unemployed (red, left scale), both as a percent of covered employment.